 In the Republic of North Macedonia, the judicial power is exercised by the basic courts, courts of appeal, the Administrative Court, the Higher Administrative Court, and the Supreme Court of the Republic of North Macedonia.

-Within the civil court system, the judicial power is exercised by the basic courts, courts of appeal, and the Supreme Court of the Republic of North Macedonia.
+Within the civil court system, the judicial power is exercised by the basic courts, court of appeal, and the Supreme Court of the Republic of North Macedonia.

-The civil court system includes 26 basic courts273 and 4 courts of appeal274, each established with its own territorial jurisdiction.
+The civil court system includes 26 basic courts and 4 courts of appeal, each established with its own territorial jurisdiction.
 Regarding the subject matter jurisdiction, the basic courts are competent in civil and commercial matters and are divided into basic courts with basic subject matter competence and basic courts with extended subject matter competence.

 The basic courts with basic subject matter competence decide upon property law and other civil law relations of natural and legal persons in which the value of the dispute is up to 50.000 EUR, if the jurisdiction of another court is not provided by law.
-Basic subject matter jurisdiction courts may also decide upon disputes on establishing and contesting paternity, maternity, establishing the existence of marriage, annulment of marriage and divorce, alimony, parenting and upbringing
+Basic subject matter jurisdiction courts may also decide upon disputes on establishing and contesting paternity, maternity, establishing the existence of marriage, annulment of marriage and divorce, alimony, parenting and upbringing of children, lifelong support, disturbance of possession, compensation of damages up to 50.000 EUR, securing and enforcement procedure, labour disputes, inheritance disputes, non-contentious and inheritance matters, and other matters stipulated by law.